 Note: if you're using the original form engine, you will see a link on the Forms page for Primary Forms.
 If you're using Submittable's new form engine, you will see a link on the Forms page for Initial Forms.
 In the new form engine, forms you build (Initial, Internal, and Eligibility) are inserted into Projects.
 In the old form engine Forms are not inserted into Projects, as the old form engine does not use the Project configuration.

 • Review forms are built the same way you build Initial Forms, except they are used by your review team to evaluate submissions.
 In Submittable's new form engine.
 Custom Review forms are applied under the Review Workflow you set up for any of your Projects.
-In Submittable's old form engine, Review Forms are built under the Review Workflow tab within the same area as your Primary Form.
+In Submittable's original form engine, Review Forms are built under the Review Workflow tab within the same area as your Primary Form.

 • Reference Forms are custom designed recommendation forms that can be placed within an Initial Form or Additional Form.
 They are designed for receiving recommendations, or any other type of third-party supporting document, on behalf of submitters.
 Submitters have the ability to direct these forms to the recommender of their choice by entering the recommender's email into the Reference Form when completing an Initial or Additional Form that includes a Reference Form.